catmando/LocoRuby/README.md

 * Includes Ruby Debug and Logger for debugging and logging
 * Includes auto-gui gem to easily drive windows applications
 * Includes FxRuby gem for creating local GUIs (or just use the browser)
-* Secure  (let me know if you see any security holes, but I don't see any)

 ##Sample Applications##